 Payment details - for prescription charges if you pay for your medication.
 Please note that LloydsDirect does not store your credit/debit card details, which are instead managed by our payment handler Stripe.
-You can read about Stripe’s security credentials here .
+You can read about Stripe’s security credentials here.

 Preferred delivery address information and contact details - which we pass on to Royal Mail to facilitate delivery.
 Please note that we will never share any other information with Royal Mail.

 NHS Login is an identity verification service provided by the NHS.
-As a patient, you are able to use it to login to LloydsDirect.
+As a patient, you can use it to login to LloydsDirect.
 If you access our service using your NHS login details, the identity verification services are managed by NHS Digital.
-NHS Digital is the controller for any personal information you provide to NHS Digital to get an NHS login account and verify your identity, and uses that personal information solely for that single purpose.
+NHS Digital is the controller for any personal information you provide to NHS Digital to get an NHS login account and verify your identity and uses that personal information solely for that single purpose.
 For this personal information, our role is a “processor” only and we must act under the instructions provided by NHS Digital (as the “controller”) when verifying your identity.
 To see NHS Digital’s Privacy Notice and Terms and Conditions, please click here.
 This restriction does not apply to the personal information you provide to us separately.
 We also collect the following information:

 Your GP’s address - if you choose to turn on your location, location information from your phone will be used to make it easier for you to search for your GP and automatically populate address fields in the app.
 If you do not choose to turn on your location, you are able to enter your GP address manually.